All of us, at one time or another, have been charmed by the curious forms of cactus and type of succulents.

 Most collectors soon become partial to certain varieties.

-If you are looking for something new and different, you’ll find several items to suit your fancy among favorites described here.
+If you are looking for something new and different, you’ll find several items to suit your fancy among the favorites described here.

 The Globular Parodia

-The Parodia, for instance, are delightful small globular cacti with blooms of orange, red and the brightest of yellows.
+The Parodia, for instance, are delightful small globular cacti with blooms of orange, red, and the brightest of yellows.